jorgeutd/trellis-case-study/api/README.md

 2.- Run the Docker container:

-Copy docker run -p 8000:8000 trellis-law-document-classification-api
+docker run -p 8000:8000 trellis-law-document-classification-api

 Access the API at http://localhost:8000 using your preferred API client or tool.